tombennet/bitcoin-serverless-donations/README.md

 import "bitcoin-serverless-payments/css";
 ```

-Loading it this way comes with several advantages, including a smaller bundle size and better caching thanks to tree-shaking and separated dependencies.
+Loading it this way comes with several advantages, including a smaller bundle size and better caching.

 Once you've loaded the script, you can use the `BitcoinPay()` function.